murapixrepo/murapix/README.md

  * mapping: several lines of coma separated values.
 A value must be a '.', indicating an empty place, or an integer.
 The integers must form a sequence from 1 to the total number of panels.
-Panel 1 is the first panel connected to the RPi hat, 2 the next in the chain, and so on.
+Panel 1 is the first panel the furthest to the RPi hat connected on channel 1, 2 the next in the chain, and so on.
  * led-rows: the number of leds per row for each panel
  * led-cols: the number of leds per column for each panel
+ * parallel (optional): how many channels you are using (from 1 to 3).
+The number of pannels per chain must be the same.
+Default is 1.

 Example (see also example_murapix_config.ini):